sym3tri/sym3tri.github.com/resume.md

+- Deep knowledge of JavaScript and exposure to most popular JavaScript frameworks/libraries
-- JavaScript expert focusing on large-scale web apps and data visualization
+- Focusing mostly on large-scale "single page" front-end web apps and data visualization
-- Also 10+ years of full-stack web development experience
+- 10+ years of full-stack web development experience
-- Passionate about: programming, open source, new technology, architecture, APIs, NoSQL, UX, optimization, and scalability
+- Passionate about: UX, JavaScript, API design, open source, new browser technology, architecture, optimization, and scalability
 - Experience solving multi-lingual software challenges
 - Business level Japanese ability
-- Strong record of success
+- Experience in the cloud computing space

 **Looking for a position where:**

-- It's not *just a job*
-- There is an idea-embracing environment
+- I can continue to build useful cutting-edge web-based products
+- I can personally influence the product and company
 - The open source philosophy is supported
-- I can continue to build amazing innovative web apps
-- I can work with smart talented people
-- People are passionate and take pride in their code
+- I can work with smart passionate people who take pride in their code and product